49 Pages Posted: 2 Apr 2010 Last revised: 18 Apr 2016

 Date Written: April 17, 2016

-We study the effects of government intervention in the housing market on prices, quantities and welfare in a general equilibrium model with heterogeneous agents.
-We consider (i) the introduction of temporary home purchase tax credits and (ii) a removal of the asymmetric tax treatment of owner-occupied and rental housing.
-Home buyer tax credits temporarily raise house prices and transaction volumes, but have negative welfare effects.
-Removing the asymmetric tax treatment of owner-occupied and rental housing generates welfare gains for a majority of agents in a comparison of stationary equilibria.
-Welfare impacts are more varied, though still positive, along the transition between steady states
+Many U.S. government policies aim to encourage homeownership.
+We use a general equilibrium model with heterogeneous agents to consider the effects of temporary homebuyer tax credits and the asymmetric tax treatment of owner-occupied and rental housing on prices, quantities, allocations, and welfare.
+The model suggests that homebuyer tax credits temporarily raise house prices and transaction volumes, but have negative effects on welfare.
+Removing the asymmetric tax treatment of owner-occupied and rental housing can generate welfare gains for a majority of agents across steady states, but welfare impacts are substantially more varied along the transitions between steady states.

 Keywords: Housing Market, Mortgage Interest Deductibility, Imputed Rents, Home Purchase Tax Credits, Policy Evaluation, Transition between Steady States

 Floetotto, Max and Kirker, Michael and Stroebel, Johannes, Government Intervention in the Housing Market: Who Wins, Who Loses?
 (April 17, 2016).
 Available at SSRN: https://ssrn.com/abstract=1582296 or http://dx.doi.org/10.2139/ssrn.1582296